The Biomedical Research and Training Institute, Harare

 Tadios (Ted) Manyanga

 Lead Data Manager.
-Joining the BRTI in 2004 she has have been involved in the development of data management processes and documents and providing statistical analysis services.
+Joining the BRTI in 2004 she has been involved in the development of data management processes and documents and providing statistical analysis services.
 Prior to this, she was a data manager for the Zimbabwe Meteorological Services.
-She graduated with a BSc (Hons) in Statistics and an MSc in Clinical Epidemiology from the University of Zimbabwe.
+She graduated with a BSc (Hons) in Statistics and an MSc in Clinical Epidemiology.

 Data Manager.
 Joseph is a highly competent IT professional with an experience in managing Data and databases.
 With strong technical skills as well as excellent interpersonal skills, enabling to interact with colleagues at all levels.

 WP5 Deputy Research Fellow, Biomedical Research and Training Institute (BRTI), Zimbabwe.
 Rudo is a Social Scientist and global health researcher with interest in using research to improve access and uptake of public health services in low and middle income countries.